What is market segmentation?

 Why is market segmentation important?

 Market segmentation allows for the customization of brand messages or products for different customers.
-Using customization, customers will feel more valued and appreciated since the brand caters directly to their needs and wants.
-It is also essential in determining different consumer groups’ purchasing habits.
-For a brand, it helps identify social, cultural, or economic factors influencing different customer groups’ purchasing behaviors.
+With customization, customers feel more valued and appreciated since the brand caters directly to their needs and wants.
+It’s also essential in determining different consumer groups’ purchasing habits.
+For a brand, it helps identify the social, cultural, or economic factors influencing different customer groups’ purchasing behaviors.

-Furthermore, market segmentation allows businesses to identify the most promising customer groups to focus their marketing efforts on.
-With a well-segmented market, brands have better alignment with their goals and have a sharper focus on their different customer groups, thus delivering better business results.
+Market segmentation also allows businesses to identify the most promising customer groups to focus their marketing efforts on.
+With a well-segmented market, brands align better with their goals and sharpen their focus on different customer groups, delivering better business results.

 Five types of market segmentation